Welcome to Campus!

 New students (campus and commuters) are expected to attend fall orientation programming.

-Freshmen are permitted to have vehicles on campus; however, their parking areas are restricted.
+Freshmen are permitted to have vehicles on campus; however, their parking areas are restricted based on decal color or housing assignment.
 All cars that park on campus are required to have a current parking decal.

 To register your vehicle, please visit our vehicle registration website.